It didn’t take Marilyn Monroe to turn Chanel No 5 into an icon.

-Today, Chanel announced French actress Marion Cotillard as the next face for the fragrance.
-She embodies the spirit of the woman Chanel set out to innovative for, joining a legendary list of other muses throughout history that have carried the same torch.
+Two days ago, Chanel announced French actress Marion Cotillard as the next face for the fragrance.
+She embodies the spirit of the woman Chanel set out to be innovative for, joining a legendary list of other muses throughout history that have carried the same torch.
 For a French actress to stand next to the perfume today speaks volumes of a popularity as valid in 2020 as it was in 1920.
 So why is Chanel No 5 so popular?
 The answer lies in Chanel’s sense for the revolutionary.

 Dismantling a traditionally feminine perfume